GportDev/CSC-1300/Notes/Module8.md

 ## How to pass an array to a function

-The arrays will always be passed by reference because the array name is the memory address of the array.
+The <ins>arrays will always be passed by reference because the array name is the memory address of the array</ins>.
 We do not need to use the address operator.

 ### Function prototype